Attention-Walmart-Shoppers/capstone/README.md

 - [x] After initial exploration, perform an initial prep that includes:
     * addressing null or missing values
     * rename and lower case column labels
-    * address dtypes and perform necessary conversions
+    * address data types and perform necessary conversions
     * round floats to two decimals
-- [x] address outliers and save function in new_wrangle.py
+- [x] Address outliers and save function in new_wrangle.py
-- [x] create new season feature and save function in new_wrangle.py
+- [x] Create new season feature and save function in new_wrangle.py
-- [x] create new features and save function in new_wrangle.py
+- [x] Create new features and save function in new_wrangle.py
-- [x] create dummy variables for holiday_name and save function in new_wrangle.py
+- [x] Create dummy variables for holiday_name and save function in new_wrangle.py
-- [x] create column detailing holilday name and save function in new_wrangle.py
+- [x] Create column detailing holilday name and save function in new_wrangle.py
-- [x] create a single master function that combines and applies the previous functions to our raw dataframe and save function in new_wrangle.py
+- [x] Create a single master function that combines and applies the previous functions to our raw dataframe and save function in new_wrangle.py
 - [x] Scale numeric data, concat with object dataframe and save function in new_wrangle.py
 - [x] Split data into train, test, X_train, y_train, X_test and y_test sets and save function in new_wrangle.py
 - [x] Combine the scale and split function into one split_scale() function